saeub/okra/docs/tasks.md

 ### Question answering

-A text is presented, and after reading, several single-answer multiple-choice questions have to be answered.
+A text is presented, and several single-answer multiple-choice questions have to be answered.
+On smaller screen sizes, the question panel is expandable and collapsible from the bottom of the screen.
+On larger screen sizes, it is constantly visible side-by-side with the text.
 There are two modes of text presentation: `normal`, where all text is presented at once on a single screen, and `self-paced`, where two segments of text are shown at once and the participant advances by tapping the screen.

+**NOTE:** The`self-paced` reading type is currently neither optimized nor well tested.
+At the moment, using it for smaller screen sizes is a bad idea.

 - Identifier: `question-answering`
 - Implementation: [`lib/src/tasks/question_answering.dart`](https://github.com/saeub/okra/blob/master/lib/src/tasks/question_answering.dart)